 Bone broth contains gelatin and other nutrients that are beneficial to your gut lining, which is where most of our immune system is found.

-The 19 different essential amino acids found in bone broth helps your body to fight against viruses and bacteria on a cellular level.
+The 19 different essential amino acids found in bone broth helps your body to fight against pathogens and bacteria on a cellular level.
 The lipids released in bone marrow also help in producing white blood cells.

 When you have enough bones, use your slow cooker or pressure cooker to make broth (here's arecipe), which you can add to soups or drink on its own.

 Add 1 to 3 garlic cloves to your daily diet.
-Allicin is a compound found in garlic that activates white blood cells which fight some strains of the cold and flu (12).
+Allicin is a compound found in garlic that activates white blood cells which fight some strains of sickness (12).

 Allicin is activated when garlic is sliced or crushed and can lose some of its disease-fighting properties when cooked.

 Add garlic to your stir fries, soups, chilis and and roasted vegetables.
 To receive the health benefits of allicin, consume at least one clove in each meal you prepare.

-Add 2 to 3 cloves per day to your meals if you feel something coming on to reap the antimicrobial benefits of garlic.
+Add 2 to 3 cloves per day to your meals if you feel something coming on to reap the immune system-boosting benefits of garlic.

-These fruits are good sources of Vitamin C, which activates our white blood cells’ function in fighting infections.
+These fruits are good sources of Vitamin C, which activates our white blood cells’ function in promoting immune function.

-Vitamin C also makes antibodies, and its antioxidants protect our bodies from the harmful compounds that our white blood cells may produce as they fight infections.
+Vitamin C also makes antibodies, and its antioxidants protect our bodies from the harmful compounds that our white blood cells may produce as they fight illness.